-Review applicator models.
+RayPlan is developed to be used by trained Radiation Oncology professionals.
 Users are strongly advised to adhere to industry standards for quality assurance of brachytherapy applicators and treatment planning.
-This includes performing dosimetric verification using methods such as gafchromic film measurements, as recommended by the American Association of Physicists in Medicine (AAPM) in Code of practice for brachytherapy physics: Report of the AAPM Radiation Therapy Committee Task Group No. 56 and in the AAPM Medical Physics Practice Guideline 13.a.
+This includes performing dosimetric verification using methods such as gafchromic film measurements, as recommended by the American Association of Physicists in Medicine (AAPM) in Task Group 56 (TG-56) on the quality assurance of brachytherapy equipment and Medical Physics Practice Guideline 13.a.

-The user is advised to create a structure template including the applicator structures.
-After completing appropriate QA checks, it is crucial to approve the template to ensure that the applicator structures do not undergo unintended changes over time.
+It is also strongly advised to create a structure template and, after completing relevant quality assurance checks, to approve the template to ensure that the applicator structures are not unintentionally changed.
 During the treatment planning process, users should only use structures from these approved templates to maintain consistency and accuracy in treatment delivery.
-(726082)